liatrio/cfn-changeset-reporter/README.md

 When this action runs in a pull request context, it can automatically add the changeset report as a comment on the PR.
 To enable this feature:

+### Comment Update Behavior

+When the action runs multiple times on the same PR for the same stack:

+- It will update any existing comments for that stack instead of creating new ones
+- This helps keep the PR thread clean and focused, especially for PRs with multiple stacks or frequent updates

 ### 1. Add Required Permissions to Your Workflow

 ```yaml